Parent Involvement in the IEP Process

 It can be really rewarding to see the progress of your child!

 At the end of the calendar year, another IEP meeting will be set up.
-At this meeting, your child’s progress will be discussed and whether the IEP needs to continue.
+At this meeting, your child’s progress will be discussed, including whether the IEP needs to continue.

 The number one thing you can do to help with the IEP established for your child is to find out activities you can do at home.
 This will give your child even more extra practice at the skill he or she is working on.